ikempf/akka-course/slides/akka-stream/PITCHME.md

 - Out of memory
 - Out of threads
 - A safeguard error (jdbc connexions, http connexions, open file-descriptors, etc.)
+- (Any kind of limited resource)
 ---

 ### The issue

 The **throughput** of the data flow is controlled by the producer.

-The consumer **endure** the producer's speed
+The consumer **endures** the producer's speed.

 ---

-### Mauvaises solutions
+### Bad solutions

-- "artificial" throttling of the producteur
+- "artificial" throttling of the producer
-- Tedius manual scaling of underlying hardware
+- Tedious manual scaling of underlying hardware
 - Increasing the buffer sizes

 ---